How to Set Up Tasks

 One person responsible for completion

-Collaborative Task (NEW ✨
+Collaborative Task (NEW β¨

 How collaborative tasks work:

-The task is assigned to a group (location or role)
+- The task is assigned to a group (location or role)

-Once picked up:
+- Once picked up:

-Task shows as “In Progress with [User]”
+- Task shows as "In Progress with [User Name]"

-Other users see it locked
+- Other users at the same location see it greyed out and locked

 What to know:

-💡 Pro tip: If ownership changes based on shifts or availability, use Collaborative Tasks instead of assigning individuals.
+π‘ Pro tip: If ownership changes based on shifts or availability, use Collaborative Tasks instead of assigning individuals.

 Step 3: Set the Schedule